-Jewelry boxes, jewelry caskets or a treasure chest?
+Jewelry boxes, jewelry caskets, or a treasure chest?

 From the very start of storing your jewelry in a box, those boxes looked like a treasure chest, and later on, the word jewelry casket meant about the same as a jewelry box.
 It is all about the size.
-A chest is large, a casket a bit less large and stood on 4 feet and the boxes were even smaller.
+A chest was large, a casket a bit less large and stood on 4 feet and the boxes were even smaller.

-In the Stone Age, people already use jewelry boxes to store their precious jewelry made of shells and shiny stones.
+In the Stone Age, people already used jewelry boxes to store their precious jewelry made of shells and shiny stones.
 In Ancient Egypt (as early as 5000 BC) most of the Egyptians – also the men- wear jewelry.
 They owe mostly golden pieces of jewelry decorated with gemstones.
 The Egyptians store them in large beautiful decorated jewelry caskets or boxes.

 Not normal boxes but made of gold or silver with precious gemstones and ivory.
 The Egyptian lady that owes a lot of jewelry had a jewelry casket and the others store their pieces in jewelry boxes, equally nicely decorated, but the size is smaller.
 And those boxes are raised on small feet to keep the surface of the box on the ground.

 In ancient Rome, not everyone was allowed to wear rings for example; jewelry was a matter of status and when you did not have the status, you were not permitted to have the jewelry.
-The only exception was the brooches, lapel pins of fibulae.
-They were used by everyone to keep a coat closed, to keep a shawl on a tunic in place, or to make pleads in the dresses and tunics.
+The only exception was the brooches, and lapel pins or fibulae.
+They were used by everyone to keep a coat closed, to keep a shawl on a tunic in place, or to make pleads in dresses and tunics.